arimorc/air-react-forms/README.md

 };
 ```

-With this little addition to our component, users won't be able to submit the form until the *firstname* input doesn't pass the validation check.
+With this little addition to our component, users won't be able to submit the form until the *firstname* input passes the validation check.

 > <u>Note:</u> We provide a number of premade **validation methods** which you can learn more about in the [dedicated section](LINK-TO-VALIDATORS-DOC).

 <br />

 ### Displaying validation error messages
-Now that we made sure our form can't be submitted unless the *firstname* input hasn't been filled, we may want to explain to our users **why** the form won't submit.
+Now that we made sure our form can't be submitted until the *firstname* input has been filled, we may want to explain to our users **why** the form won't submit.
 Luckily, the `useForm` hook provides a `formState` object, which contains the validation error messages from the latest checks :

 Let's say I want to make my `firstname` field required, I can do it like this :